-We account for an extensive set of precinct-level control covariates potentially correlated with LEA jurisdiction and support for criminal justice reform.
-Using census block group data from the 2015-2019 5-year American Community Survey, we use areal interpolation28 to generate precinct-level estimates of our control covariates, including: population size and density, median household income, the proportion of adults holding a college degree or higher (% college), the proportion of housing units that are owner-occupied (% own home), the proportion of workforce adults that are unemployed (% unemployed), the proportion of the population that is 55 years or older (% 55+), the proportion of the population that is either Black, Latinx or Asian (% Black, Latino, Asian), and the proportion of adults employed in protective services (e.g., police and sheriff's officers, % security).
+We account for several precinct-level control covariates potentially correlated with LEA jurisdiction and Measure J support.
+Using census block group data from the 2015-2019 5-year American Community Survey, we use areal interpolation29 to generate precinct-level estimates of our controls, including: population size and density, median household income, the proportion of adults holding a college degree or higher (% college), the proportion of housing units that are owner-occupied (% own home), the proportion of workforce adults that are unemployed (% unemployed), the proportion of the population that is 55 years or older (% 55+), the proportion of the population that is either Black, Latinx or Asian (% Black, Latino, Asian), and the proportion of adults employed in protective services (e.g., police and sheriff's officers, % security).

-To address general differences in left-right political orientations, we control for the proportion of voters in each precinct registered as Democrats in the 2020 election (% Democrat).29.
-Given the longstanding racialization of crime in the United States (Hurwitz and Peffley, 1997) and the demonstrated role of race and prejudice in shaping Americans' reactions to police violence (Reny and Newman, 2021; Jefferson et al., 2021) and attitudes toward the police (Newman et al., 2023; Russell and Garand, 2023), we also control for the proportion of precinct voters who supported California Proposition 16 (2020) (% Proposition
+To address general differences in left-right political orientations, we control for the proportion of voters in each precinct registered as Democrats in 2020 (% Democrat).30.
+Given the longstanding racialization of crime in the U.S. (Hurwitz and Peffley, 1997) and the demonstrated role of race and prejudice in shaping Americans' reactions to police violence (Reny and Newman, 2021; Jefferson et al., 2021) and attitudes toward the police (Newman et al., 2023; Russell and Garand, 2023), we also control for the proportion of precinct voters who supported California Proposition 16 (2020) (% Proposition 16).
+Proposition 16 would have repealed Proposition 209 (1996), which prohibited ethno-racial affirmative action in public institutions.
+Prior research demonstrates that support for affirmative action is largely informed by antipathic attitudes toward non-white groups, specifically Black people (Kluegel and Smith, 1983), making it a suitable proxy for sentiment toward minorities.
+Voters exposed to potentially egregious policing practices, like police killings, may be inclined to constrain the police by voting for justice reform (Ang and Tebes, 2023).
+Therefore, we adjust for precinct-level police killing rates using geocoded data on the universe of police killings in the four years before the 2020 election (police killing rate).
+Finally, routine exposure to violent